Military Tuition Scholarship

 Q: Is the FAFSA (Free Application for Federal Student Aid) a required component of my application?

 A: Yes, the FAFSA is required, along with any requested materials necessary to finalize the financial aid process.
-Your financial aid will be applied first and if you still have an unmet need, the military scholarship will be applied.
+To complete the FAFSA CLICK HERE.

 Q: Is the scholarship renewable?

-A: It is an annual scholarship.
-You must apply each year and continue to meet the requirements.
+A: It is an annual scholarship, but you MUST apply each year and continue to meet the requirements mentioned above.

 Learn more about Fayetteville State University's call to serve military-affiliated students.